joelyy-mcintyreks/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In software development, this translates to preferring clean, readable code over complex and convoluted solutions.
 Strive for clarity and maintainability in your programs, as they're often more critical than clever or intricate algorithms.
 Optimize for understandability and minimize complexity unless absolutely necessary for performance reasons.
 Remember that the code you write today may need to be maintained tomorrow, by you or someone else.
 So, keep it simple and elegant!

+# 2024-01-19
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, maintainable code that can be easily understood and modified by others.
+This often means favoring readability and modularity over overly complex optimizations.
+Remember that code is read far more often than it's written, and that time spent simplifying and documenting your code is an investment in future productivity and collaboration."

+In essence, today's focus should be on writing simple, elegant solutions rather than intricate and difficult-to-parse ones.
+This principle aligns with Occam's Razor in software engineering – among competing hypotheses (or designs), the simplest solution tends to be the best until proven otherwise.